qbe/i3-scripts/README.md

 * swrapper.sh: advanced features for the i3bar, including currently playing vlc media element, and network speed

 * pwm.sh: password manager utiliy using pass

+### WARNING

+these scripts are currently under active developement, use at your own risk